EhPanda-Team/EhPanda/README.md

 [![Telegram](https://img.shields.io/badge/chat-Telegram-blue.svg)](https://t.me/ehpanda)

 ## App Icon
-© 2021 荒木辰造 All rights reserved
+© 2021 荒木辰造.
+All rights reserved.

 ## Content & Copyright
 IDK, use it at your own risk.

 ## Installation
-1. Get the ipa file from [Releases](https://github.com/arakitatsuzou/EhPanda/releases)
+1. Get the ipa file from [Releases](https://github.com/arakitatsuzou/EhPanda/releases).
-2. Use some software like [AltStore](https://altstore.io) to install the ipa file on your device
+2. Use some software like [AltStore](https://altstore.io) to install the ipa file on your device.

+PS: This app requires iOS/iPadOS 14.0 or later.

 ## Screenshots
 https://ehpanda.app